Seeking God First

 Seeking Him for Our Purpose

 Seek God for your purpose.
-It’s amazing how many people spend hundreds and thousands of dollars trying to find their purpose.
-We take class after class and read every self-help book on the market, but if we just seek God, we’ll gain an understanding of who we are and what our purposes are.
-We’ll know what we’re supposed to be doing and distractions are more easily identified.
-Seeking God first, is like having a daily briefing with our commander-in-chief or our manager.
+It’s incredible how many people spend hundreds and thousands of dollars trying to find their purpose.
+We take class after class and read every self-help book on the market, but if we just seek God, we’ll understand who we are and what our purposes are.
+We’ll know what we’re supposed to do, and distractions are more easily identified.
+Seeking God first is like having a daily briefing with our commander-in-chief or manager.
 He tells us what He needs us to do and then gives us the wisdom, knowledge, and understanding to get it done.
 As we do the things He sets before us, we’re walking in our purpose!

 Seeking Him for Our Families

 Seeking God first reminds us of the importance of our families.
 Jesus demonstrated His love and concern for family while He was dying on the cross as He placed His mother in John’s care (John 19:26-27).
 When we seek God and His righteousness first, He’ll show us what our families, spouses, and children need from us.